-- Leads (especially balky ones) that were won.
+- Leads that were won.
 What made them decide to buy?

 - Keep it short: Review your sales pipeline and find areas to cut or shorten.
 The longer your sales process, the more chances your potential customer has to change their mind or find a different product to solve their problem.
 Sales pipelines are only as effective as they are efficient.

-- Work for referrals: People are 90% more likely to buy from a business after a word-of-mouth recommendation.
+- Optimize for referrals: People are 90% more likely to buy from a business after a word-of-mouth recommendation.
 Try offering an incentive to your current customers to send you referrals.
 If done right, this can be a great upward spiral to rapid revenue growth and increased brand awareness.

-- Practice pipeline hygiene: If you do not regularly clean your sales pipeline, it can start to get downright dishevelled —which will make it inefficient.
+- Practice pipeline hygiene: If you do not regularly clean your sales pipeline, it can start to get downright disheveled—which will make it inefficient.
 Check your sales pipeline deals for:

 - Leads who have gone radio silent

-- Deals that have been stuck in one sales stage longer than normal
+- Deals that have been stuck in a sales stage longer than average

-- That details and notes on each lead are up to date
+- Details and notes on each lead that are out of date

 - Partner up: Partnerships are a cost-effective way to expand your presence and generate new leads.
 They can also improve existing customer loyalty by providing access to new benefits and products.

 Pipeline velocity helps forecast revenue.
-Armed with your sales pipeline metrics, you can determine your pipeline velocity, the speed at which leads move through your pipeline.
+Armed with your sales pipeline metrics, you can determine your pipeline’s velocity, i.e., the speed at which leads move through your pipeline.

 The formula for pipeline velocity is: